Lee20171010/symbol-window/TEST.md

     - Reload the window.
     - Verify Scope and Include Pattern are preserved.
     - Verify the Details panel open/closed state is preserved.
-- [ ] **Force Deep Search**
-    - Set `symbolWindow.enableDeepSearch` to `true`.
-    - Set `symbolWindow.forceDeepSearch` to `true`.
-    - Type a query in Project Mode.
-    - Verify that "Deep Search" is triggered automatically (no button click needed).
-    - Verify the "Deep Search" button is hidden (since it's automatic).
-    - Verify results are returned.
-    - Verify results do NOT have a special background highlight (since all results are from Deep Search).
 - [ ] **Cancel Deep Search**
     - Trigger a long-running Deep Search (e.g., common keyword in large repo).
     - Click the "Cancel" button.
     - Verify the search stops and the loading indicator disappears.
-- [ ] **Results (Manual Mode)**
-    - Set `symbolWindow.forceDeepSearch` to `false`.
-    - Enter a common keyword (e.g., "User") that likely exceeds the LSP limit (100 results).
-    - Verify the "Deep Search" button is visible.
-    - Click "Deep Search" (if applicable).
-    - Verify the UI shows a "Searching..." state.
-    - Verify new results appear at the top of the list.
 - [ ] **Results Display**
     - Verify Deep Search results have a distinct background highlight (to distinguish from standard results).
     - Verify Deep Search results are collapsed by default.